 However, if UI is really amazing and the product is useful, in case it gets popular, there can be a reverse process: UI itself becomes the strong element of branding due to its popularity and determines all the further solutions on branding design.
 For example, it happens that customers cannot afford the design of branding and UI design for a product simultaneously, let’s say when it is a startup with limited budgeting.
 Certainly, they will start with UI design, and the general stylistic concept will be accomplished right in the process of interface creation out of thin air, not being based on previously made decisions about branding and promotion.
 If the product, being useful, usable, and well-designed, becomes popular and, at the later stage, its owners decide on creating particular graphic assets for branding, it is highly probable that this sort of solution will be based on already existing UI graphics as soon as it already represents the product and is the basis for brand awareness and brand image.

 The concept of landing page design forming a strong feeling of branding via graphic design solutions

-There are also cases when general branding elements such as logo, corporate colors, fonts and the like are totally different from the stylistic concept of UI for the product.
-It is sometimes done purposefully in the case when marketing strategy for some reason presupposes that there shouldn’t be the visual connection of brand image with the product and an application or a website should not be strongly associated with the brand in general.
-However, in cases when this kind of difference is not the part of the well-thought-out strategy but just a lapse in general design and marketing process, it can have a really negative influence on promotion and conversion rates.
+There are also cases when general branding elements such as a logo, corporate colors, fonts, and the like are totally different from the stylistic concept of UI for the product.
+It is sometimes done purposefully in the case when marketing strategy for some reason presupposes that there shouldn’t be a visual connection of brand image with the product and an application or a website should not be strongly associated with the brand in general.
+However, in cases when this kind of difference is not part of the well-thought-out strategy but just a lapse in the general design and marketing process, it can have a really negative influence on promotion and conversion rates.